Mondercange

-As of 2024, the town of Mondercange, which lies in the west of the commune, has a population of 3,532.
-Other villages within the commune include Bergem, Foetz, and Pontpierre.
+As of 2024, the town of Mondercange, which lies in the west of the commune, has a population of 3,948.
+Other towns within the commune include Bergem, Foetz and Pontpierre.

 Population

 Sports

 Mondercange is home to the Luxembourg Football Federation, the governing body for football in Luxembourg.
-The local football team FC Mondercange, who compete in Luxembourg's second-tier Division of Honour, play their home matches at the commune's Stade Communal.
+The local football team FC Mondercange, who compete in Luxembourg's second-tier National Division, play their home matches at the commune's Stade Communal.

 The karting track in Modercange was used by Michael Schumacher and Jarno Trulli, amongst others, at the beginning of their racing careers owing to Luxembourg's low age restrictions for karting licences.